mrwatts88/gradtracker-frontend/README.md

 Once you are all set up, with the backend already running, you can start the webapp simply by:

-1. Run the command `npm run start:dev`
+1. Run the command `npm run start` (Runs the node server)
+2. In another terminal `npm run start:dev` (Builds and watches the client side code)
 2. Open a browser
 3. Navigate to `http://localhost:4000`